Employer Branding: Definition, Strategy, and Examples

 Content formats are how you pass your employer branding message to your target audience.
 They generally fall into four categories: Images, texts, audio, and videos.

-There are three main factors to consider when choosing the right format:
+There are 3 main factors to consider when choosing the right format:

-• Channel: Certain channels only support specific content formats.
-For example, Instagram and YouTube are built for video content.
+• Channel: Certain channels only support specific formats.
+For example, Instagram and YouTube are built for videos.

-• Audience: To increase your reach and engagement, create content in the format your audience is already familiar with.
-If your audience comprises visual learners who like audio, you should create videos.
+• Audience: To increase your reach and engagement, produce content in the format your audience is already familiar with.
+If your audience comprises visual learners who like audio, you should produce videos.
 And if they like to read, publish blog posts and newsletters.
-Run polls and surveys to discover the content formats your audience prefers.
+Run polls and surveys to discover the formats your audience prefers.

-In 2022, social media posts that contained videos earned 1.5 times more engagement on average than any other type of content.
+In 2022, social media posts that contained videos earned 1.5 times more engagement on average than any other posts.
 And job postings with embedded videos get 800% more engagement than traditional “text-only” ads.

-You don't need advanced video editing skills to make video content that people love.
-With a tool like PlayPlay, you can create easily-digestible employer branding videos in as little as 15 minutes.
+You don't need advanced video editing skills to make engaging videos.
+With a tool like PlayPlay, you can produce easily-digestible employer branding videos in as little as 15 minutes.

 On average, employees have ten times as many connections as their company has followers on LinkedIn.
 On top of that, posts get 800% more engagement when they are shared on the employee’s personal social media account compared to official brand pages.

-The best way to engage your employees in employer branding is by building an employee advocacy program — a step-by-step plan for turning your employees into brand advocates.
+The most effective way to engage your employees in employer branding is by building an employee advocacy program — a step-by-step plan for turning your employees into brand advocates.
 You can do this by educating your employees, providing them with the right tools, and integrating advocacy into your day-to-day operations.

 Track key performance metrics to know how well you've met your employer branding goals and identify areas that require improvement.
 After all, you can't improve what you don't measure.